teorth/estimates/docs/lemmas.md

 Lemmas are methods that generate proven propositional sentences assuming that any hypotheses required by the lemma are present in the proof state.
 A `lemma` is deployed in a proof assistant `p` by using either `p.use(UseLemma(name,lemma))` or `p.use_lemma(lemma, name="this")`.

-Currently only a proof of concept lemma is in place.
+Currently only aproof of concept lemmas are in place.
 The plan is to have an extensive library of lemmas for various mathematical applications.

+## Rfl(expr)

+The reflexive axiom `expr = expr`.

 ## Amgm(x_1, ..., x_n)